-Rosa Palomo, Acting Director, Ph: (671) 735-2193; FAX: 734-0165; E-mail: rpalomo@uog9.uog.edu
+Rosa Palomo, Principal Investigator, Ph: (671) 735-2193; FAX: 734-0165; E-mail: rpalomo@uguam.uog.edu

 The Micronesian Language Institute (MLI) was established at UOG in May 1990 and began full operations in December 1991.
 The purpose of MLI is to conduct research, service, and teaching activities that enlarge our understanding of the indigenous languages of Micronesia, and promote appreciation, documentation, instruction, the creation of new materials, and further development of Micronesian language resources.
+MLI is administered by the MARC Director.

 MLI's work is guided by an eight person Regional Advisory Council, consisting of members representing Guam, the Republic of the Marshall Islands, the Federated States of Micronesia (Chuuk, Kosrae, Pohnpei, and Yap), the Republic of Palau, and the Commonwealth of the Northern Mariana Islands.
 Each Council member is an indigenous Micronesian language expert.
 A diverse selection of language research and service activities are underway, developed either in response to specific needs identified by governments and agencies within the Micronesian region, or because they are specialty areas of MLI professionals.
+MLI is administered by the RFT-MARC.

-WATER AND ENVIRONMENTAL RESEARCH INSTITUTE OF THE WESTERN PACIFIC (WERI)

-Dr. Leroy Heitz, Director, Ph: (671) 735-2691; FAX: 734-8890; E-mail: lheitz@uog9.uog.edu
+WATER AND ENVIRONMENTAL RESEARCH INSTITUTE OF THE WESTERN PACIFIC (WERI) Dr. Gary R.W.
+Denton, Director, Ph: (671) 735-2690; FAX: 734-8890; E-mail: gdenton@uguam.uog.edu